-Dr Karyn Paringatai (Ngāti Porou) is a Senior Lecturer in Te Tumu - School of Māori, Pacific and Indigenous Studies.
+Karyn Paringatai (Ngāti Porou) is an Associate Professor in Te Tumu - School of Māori, Pacific and Indigenous Studies.
 She teaches and researches primarily in the areas of Māori pedagogies, Māori language acquisition, Māori performing arts, socio-cultural aspects of Māori migration and Māori identity.
-She is a co-director of Poutama Ara Rau working alongside Professor Jacinta Ruru and Associate Professor Suzanne Pitama, all of whom are recipients of the University of Otago Kaupapa Māori teaching awards.
+She is a co-director of Poutama Ara Rau, along with Professor Jacinta Ruru and Professor Suzanne Pitama; and they are all recipients of the University of Otago Kaupapa Māori teaching awards.
 She hopes that Poutama Ara Rau will highlight Māori teaching and learning methodologies as best practice for educational success for all students and showcase Otago Māori academics as leading innovators in best practice for higher education institutions.
 In 2014, Karyn won the Ako Aotearoa Tertiary Teaching Excellence Prime Minister’s Supreme Award, in conjunction with the Sustained Excellence in Tertiary Teaching award in a Kaupapa Māori context.
 Karyn has delivered significant keynote presentations on Māori teaching methods.
 She is currently leading a Marsden funded project to tell a human story of stomach cancer.

 Director of MIHI - Māori/Indigenous Health Institute, Associate Dean Māori (Christchurch)